 January is Carbon Monoxide (CO) Poisoning Awareness Month in the state of New York.
-The law offices of William Mattar would like you and your family to be aware of this lethal gas and its harmful effects.
+The William Mattar Law Offices would like you to be aware of this lethal gas and its harmful effects.

-If you need a carbon monoxide detector, they can be found at most home improvement stores and stores with a home and hardware section.
-Some basic models are only about $10, which is a very small investment to help your family stay safe.
+If you need a carbon monoxide detector, they can be found at most home improvement or hardware stores.
+Some basic models are only about $10, which is a very small investment to help keep your family safe.

 Helping Our Neighbors: The Firm in Action

 In the past we have supported programs to help distribute thousands of dollars worth of carbon monoxide detectors.
-We have worked to give a voice to this cause by raising awareness and encouraging everyone to test the health of their current detectors or replace them.
+We have worked to raise awareness and encourage everyone to test and/or replace their current detectors.